Please read all of the following information before registering through the links at the end of this section.

 New players or returning players who have moved since last season, should refer to the “League Boundaries” link on the homepage to see if your address falls within our league boundaries to ensure your child is eligible to play at Calgary West Little League.

 “Teammate” requests for team placement are accepted in the Blastball and T-Ball divisions, but NOT in the Rookie, Minor, Major, Intermediate, and Senior divisions.
 “Sibling” requests for team placement will be considered at all levels for players eligible to play within the same division.

-4. 2020 Summer Season - Frequently Asked Questions
+4. 2021 Spring Season - Frequently Asked Questions